Freestyle music: 1982–1987: Origin

-1987–1992: A pop-crossover genre
+1988: Pop crossover

 Freestyle's Top 40 Radio airplay started to really take off by 1987, and it began to disappear from the airwaves in the early 1990s as radio stations moved to Top 40-only formats.
 Artists such as George Lamond, Exposé, Sweet Sensation, and Stevie B were still heard on mainstream radio, but other notable freestyle artists did not fare as well.
 Carlos Berrios and Platinum producer Frankie Cutlass used a freestyle production on "Temptation" by Corina and "Together Forever" by Lisette Melendez.
 The songs were released in 1991, almost simultaneously, and caused a resurgence in the style when they were embraced by Top 40 radio.
 "Temptation" reached the number 6 spot on the Billboard Hot 100 Chart.
 These hits were followed by the success of Lisa Lisa and Cult Jam, who had been one of the earliest freestyle acts.
 Their records were produced by Full Force, who had also worked with UTFO and James Brown.

 Several primarily freestyle artists released ballads during the 1980s and early 1990s that crossed over to the pop charts and charted higher than their previous work.
 These include "Seasons Change" by Exposé, "Thinking of You" by Sa-Fire, "One More Try" by Timmy T, "Because I Love You (The Postman Song)" by Stevie B, and "If Wishes Came True" by Sweet Sensation.
 Brenda K. Starr reached the Hot 100 with her ballad "I Still Believe".
 Freestyle shortly thereafter gave way to mainstream pop artists such as MC Hammer, Paula Abdul, Bobby Brown, New Kids on the Block, and Milli Vanilli (with some artists utilizing elements of freestyle beginning in the 1980s) using hip hop beats and electro samples in a mainstream form with slicker production and MTV-friendly videos.
 These artists were successful on crossover stations as well as R&B stations, and freestyle was replaced as an underground genre by newer styles such as new jack swing, trance and Eurodance.
 Despite this, some freestyle acts managed to garner hits well into the 1990s, with acts such as Cynthia and Rockell scoring minor hits on the Billboard Hot 100 as late as 1998.
+As this new music style took over many big cities in America, the labels that signed these artists such as Columbia, Warner Bros, and other labels did not know how to market these artists originally.
+Instead of pushing this style of music as a solidified sound, the labels separated the cities.
+This caused the Miami sound of freestyle music to be more popularized through the radio compared to NYC's sound at the time.
+The labels who pushed out low quality tracks ended up hurting themselves, instead of making the track a quality piece of music.